nori-parelius/noriparelius/content/post/brain-hacking.md

 categories = ["Hypnosis", "Sugar", "Addiction"] draft = false featured_image = "/img/featured_brain-hacking.jpg"
+f_alt = "Image of a blue and white network as an artistic depiction of brain connections."
 +++

 I have been struggling with sugar addiction for years.
 It took its toll on both my physical and mental health long before I even knew I had it and I have been fighting it ever since I recognized its ugly face.
 And just like it tends to be with addictions, it was a very tough battle, and I wasn't always winning.
 I was ready to fight for the rest of my life, but now I think I might not have to.
 I think, carefully and hopefully, that I maybe, just maybe, might have won.
 How?
 Believe it or not, it was hypnosis.